 Home Size and Floor Plan

 Generally, the bigger the home, the more it will cost.
-Material and labor costs are higher with larger homes, and the construction process may be longer too.
-If you’re buying a brand new home, the lot you’ll chose will also affect the price.
-Premium lots, such as those that are over-sized or offer more privacy, usually cost more.
+Material and labor costs are higher with larger homes, and the construction process may be longer as well.
+If you’re buying a brand new home, the lot you’ll choose will also affect the price.
+Premium lots, such as those that are oversized or offer more privacy, usually cost more.

 Prices may increase or decrease depending on a home’s floor plan.
 Houses with well-designed floor plans may be priced higher than those with cramped rooms and poor flow from room to room.

 You’ll pay more if the house you buy features a beautifully landscaped yard or a two-level deck with a barbecue area.
 If you opt for a landscaping upgrade when purchasing a new home, you’ll see an increase in the amount you’ll pay.
 Although the basic landscaping package that comes with a new home usually includes sod and some shrubbery, you may want to choose more plants or select a few trees to provide shade in the summer.
 Adding large decks or patios can also boost the price of your new home.

 Have you decided to make a move to the Rochester/Finger Lakes area but haven’t found the ideal home.
 One of our communities may be the perfect choice for you.
 Contact us to learn more about communities and custom homes.